 Recognising the signs:

-If horses are separated from their herd and kept in isolation for even short periods of time, they might display several behaviors consistent with separation anxiety.
+If horses are separated from other horses and kept apart for even short periods of time, they might display several behaviours consistent with separation anxiety.
 Common signs include:

-- Vocalisation: Horses may often result to high volumes of abnormal vocalisation and calling out in effort to contact their companions.
+- Vocalisation: Horses may often call out in an effort to contact their companions.
+This can be loud and continuous until their friend returns.

 - Shaking or trembling: Horses may shake or tremble while being ridden, led or simply while standing.